 I awoke to the calming, yet simultaneously concerning, patter of misty droplets on the Scotts Shelter roof.
-Typically, the sound of sprinkling rain calms my mind, but, when 21 mountainous kilometres sit between me and my next bed, nerves begin to fray.
+In everyday life, I find the sound of sprinkled rain particularly calming, however, when 21 mountainous kilometres sit between me and my next bed, my nerves begin to fray.

-I had just finished chewing through my porridge when the overhead tinkle began increasing in volume.
+I had just finished chewing through my porridge when the light overhead tinkle began strengthening.
 Gentle drops became solid thuds, then vicious thumps.
-Before long, a thunderous deluge rattled the tin hut and any will to start my day’s walk had evaporated.
-I laid back down on my sleeping mat, closed my eyes and waited for the storm to ease.
+Before long, a thunderous deluge rattled the tin hut and any will to walk had evaporated.
+I laid back on my sleeping mat, closed my eyes and waited for the weather to ease.

 I re-opened my eyes to silence.
-No wind, no rain, no signs of the merciless weather that had blasted the region.
+No wind, no rain, no signs of the merciless storm that had blasted the region.
 I wiped the hardened spittle from my cracked lips and blindly rummaged for my phone.
 10:30!
 I’d slept for two hours!
-My body clearly needed the rest, but, as a result of the unplanned siesta, my demanding trek would now be compressed into fewer daylight hours.
+My body clearly needed the rest, but, as a result of the unplanned siesta, the day’s demanding trek would now be compressed into few daylight hours.
 I swilled my remaining cold tea, crammed the last of my gear into my bag and lumberingly emerged from the shelter.